MrAvci04/Clash-Royale-First-Person/README.md

 ________________________________________________________________________________________________

 Next Missions :

 	- adding health feature for the casstle , and it increases with the time (like real clash royal) .
 	- choose cards and switch between them.
 	- search for more ideas.
-	- sword : animate instead of rotate
+	- sword : animate instead of rotate.
+	- switch the player style acoording to the card.